5 Reasons to Buy Used Furniture

-In the U.S., 9.8 million tons of furniture ended up in the landfill in 2009 alone.
+In the U.S., 9.8 million tons of furniture ended up in the disposal sites in 2009 alone.
 In the consumerist society within which we live, we’re so oriented around what’s next that we often neglect to appreciate what we have.
 Purchasing used furniture offers innumerable benefits both to you as a consumer and to our society in general, but here’s a list of five to start.

 1. It saves resources